evrenvarol/gokhanvarol.com/_pages/en/index.md

         projects-desc: 'Here is the most recent work completed by Gokhan.
 Please click each project to view more details. '
         projects-button: 'View All Projects'
         contact-title: 'CONTACT'
-        contact-desc: 'If you would like to get in touch to discuss any of Gokhan Varols services, please email at:'
+        contact-desc: "If you would like to get in touch to discuss any of Gokhan's services, please email at:"
         contact-desc2: 'or follow him on his social media accounts below:'
 ---